HTTP5214-Winter2023/team-C4RBON/HarshadKumarPatel/Harshadkumar-Patel-standup-log.md

 - Decided whatsapp as our official channel of communication.
 - Decided Kanban as the tool for feature tracking.
 - Continuing the discussion of pain points.
+# Week 7 February 22nd 2023
+- Jigar Mehta was appointed as Scrum Master
+- Created kanban board on the Trello platform and added all the team member.
+- During our discussion on the best programming language for automation tasks, everyone shared their opinion.
+- I suggested Python, JavaScript, Ruby and Java